Free Consultation

 Call (817) 349-7118 or contact him online for a free consultation.

-Classes of Misdemeanors in Texas
+Understanding Misdemeanor Classes in Texas

 Under Texas law, all misdemeanor offenses are classified as class A, class B, and class C crimes.
 Class A crimes are the most serious, while class C crimes are the least severe.